What is Peer Debriefing in Qualitative Research?

 How to conduct peer debriefing?

 Another option is to have one-off meetings only when you identify a specific task.
-Similarly, you can get consistent feedback by sharing your analytical or theoretical memos with the debriefer throughout the process.
+You can also get consistent feedback by sharing your analytical or theoretical memos with the debriefer throughout the process.

 Some of the activities you can carry out during the peer debriefing meetings include: